JustaKris/Are-You-Not-Entertained/docs/development/logging.md

 ## Overview

-The TV-HML project uses a centralized logging configuration (`src/tv_hml/utils/logging.py`) that provides:
+The Are You Not Entertained (AYNE) project uses a centralized logging configuration (`src/core/logging.py`) that provides:

 - **JSON logging** for production/cloud environments (Azure, AWS, Docker)
 - **Colorized console logging** for local development